FelixReuthlinger/SpawnerCloner/SpawnerCloner/Package/README.md

 * use own (custom) prefabs, can only use Spawners that are already properly added to the game
 * server sync (maybe later, feel free to help ;) )
+* localization

 ## Changelog

+* 0.2.1 now also uploaded the correct readme version
+* 0.2.0 smaller changes, but breaking config file field names and usage
+  * renamed 'newSpawnerHoverText' field into 'hoverText' and doing export for this field also properly
+  * replaced 'newSpawnerName' field by using the separating identifier as new prefab name
 * 0.1.0 -> initial version

 ## Contact